 MassConn is one of over 30 Regional Conservation Partnerships (RCPs) in the Northeast U.S. RCPs are “generally informal networks of people representing private and public organizations and agencies that work together to implement a shared, long-term conservation vision across town and sometimes state boundaries.”
 Learn more about the RCPs here.

-MassConn is guided by an active steering committee.
+MassConn is coordinated by Ed Hood (Executive Director, Opacum Land Trust) and guided by an active steering committee.
 Members include:

-Dan Donahue (Director of Land Protection & Stewardship, Norcross Wildlife Sanctuary and Foundation); Leslie Duthie (staff horticulturist, Norcross Wildlife Sanctuary, chair, Monson, MA Conservation Commission, Vice President, Opacum Land Trust); James Gage (Treasurer, Northern Connecticut Land Trust); Cynthia Henshaw (Executive Director, East Quabbin Land Trust); Bill Labich (Regional Conservationist, Highstead); Lindsay Michel (Land Conservation Director, Connecticut Forest & Park Association); Jennifer Ohop (Staff Naturalist, Norcross Wildlife Sanctuary and President, Opacum Land Trust); Amy Blaymore Paterson (Executive Director, Connecticut Land Conservation Council)
+Leslie Duthie (Retired horticulturist/botanist at Norcross Wildlife Sanctuary, Monson, MA Conservation Commission, Opacum Land Trust); James Gage (Northern Connecticut Land Trust); Cynthia Henshaw (East Quabbin Land Trust); Michael Hveem, Joshua’s Trust; Lindsay Suhr (Connecticut Forest & Park Association); Jennifer Ohop (Norcross Wildlife Sanctuary & Opacum Land Trust)